Firefighters' Compensation Scheme

 The Injury Pension

 An injury Pension would be worked out based on a percentage of your ‘average pensionable pay’.
-This percentage is according to the degree of disablement determined by an Independent Qualified Medical Practitioner (IQMP) and in addition, the amount of service that you have accrued.
-It is pro-rated to reflect any part time service you may have worked.
+This percentage is according to the degree of disablement determined by an Independent Qualified Medical Practitioner (IQMP) and in addition, the amount of service that you've accrued.
+It's pro-rated to reflect any part-time service you may have worked.

 The Injury Pension Award is then reduced by:

 - 75% of your pre-commuted annual ill-health pension, where applicable, paid because of your injury under the FPS / NFPS.
-If you have opted out of the NFPS, the percentage deducted would be 100%.
+If you've opted out of the NFPS, the percentage deducted would be 100%.

-- certain state benefits* that you are entitled to from the Department of Work and Pensions (DWP) that relate to the relevant injury (currently Employment Support Allowance (replacing incapacity benefit) and Industrial Injuries Disablement Benefit).
+- certain state benefits* that you're entitled to from the Department of Work and Pensions (DWP) that relate to the relevant injury (currently Employment Support Allowance (replacing incapacity benefit) and Industrial Injuries Disablement Benefit).

 *Please be aware that an injury pension qualifies as an underlying minimum income guarantee which is payable to ‘top up’ any DWP benefits that you may be entitled to, ensuring that an employee receives the determined minimum income level.
 In some cases, your DWP benefits will be more the injury pension minimum guarantee, which would mean the injury pension will not be paid.
 A claim for relevant DWP benefits must be made and if no claim has been made, the maximum rate of benefit must be assumed and deducted in line with the Compensation Scheme Order 2006, unless written confirmation from the DWP is provided to confirm otherwise.